LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 Connection 3: Range: Bytes=6159182-9238772
 Connection 4: Range: Bytes=9238773 -
 ```
 The fourth connection will start downloading the file starting at 9238773 offset until the end of file.
-After all connections complete downloading files, all files must be merged in offset order to get the completed file.
+After all connections complete downloading files, all files must be merged according to the offset order to get the completed file.

 The following test results compare the download times between a single connection and four connections.